MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-sdk-vs-code.md

 ## Feedback and bugs

 Issues developing custom connectors fall ouside Microsoft Support scope and expertize.
-If you need help developing your custom connector or have any feedback, suggestions, or bugs that you'd like to report, please visit our [official public repository on GitHub](https://github.com/microsoft/vscode-powerquery-sdk).
+If you need help developing your custom connector or have any feedback, suggestions, or bugs that you'd like to report, visit our [official public repository on GitHub](https://github.com/microsoft/vscode-powerquery-sdk).

 You can also use the [Power BI Community forum](https://community.powerbi.com/t5/Power-Query/bd-p/power-bi-services) to post general questions around Power Query, the M language, and custom connector development.